-Pop sweet cherry tomatoes under the broiler to make a quick, fresh pasta sauce in any season.
+Cook sweet cherry tomatoes under the broiler to make a super-quick, fresh pasta sauce in any season.

 True, they’ll never take the place of a juicy peak-of-summer heirloom tomato, but they do pack a lot of flavor in a small package and they come in a variety of jewel-box colors.

-Add a few seasonings to the juicy hot tomatoes — punchy red chili, sliced garlic and fresh herbs — and toss with the cooked pasta and dollops of creamy ricotta cheese.
-It’s so good!
+Add a few seasonings to the juicy hot tomatoes — punchy red chili, sliced garlic and fresh herbs — and toss with the cooked pasta and dollops of creamy ricotta cheese or fresh mozzarella cheese.

 I love to serve whole wheat pasta spaghetti or linguine with rustic pasta sauces like this because I enjoy the wholesome, nutty flavor and also the earthy color it brings to the plate.

 Did I mention the other beauty of this recipe?